ClimateImpactLab/energy-code-release-2020/4_misc/outreach/press/readme.txt

 Version:     2021-Jun-18

-The files in this folder contain projected energy-related outputs, for various combination of the following parameters : quantiles of the output, units of output, geographical level, temporal level, emission scenario, economic scenario.
+The files in this folder contain projected energy-related outputs, for various combinations of the following parameters : quantiles of the output, units of output, geographical level, temporal level, emission scenario, economic scenario.

 Units:

 1. impacts_gj: per capita change in energy consumption in Gigajoules.
-2. impacts_kwh: per capita change in energy consumption in kwh.
+2. impacts_kwh: per capita change in energy consumption in kilowatt-hour (kWh).
-3. impacts_pct_gdp : change in energy costs in 2019$ as percentage of GDP (this is fractions already multiplied by 100)
+3. impacts_pct_gdp : change in energy expenditures as percentage of projected future GDP (measured in percent)

 Geographical levels :